Norwegian Cruise Line: First new builds

-Norwegian would order two additional ships, that would be their first true cruise ships without any car carrying capacity.
-This would be the Southward in 1971, and an intended identical sister the Seaward, that would never be delivered to the line, and would be completed for P&O Cruises instead.
-The line would sell its original ship the Sunward in 1973, being too small in inadequate for the modern cruise market.
+NCL would order two additional ships, that would be their first true cruise ships without any car carrying capacity.
+This would be the Southward in 1971, and an intended identical sister, Seaward, that would never be delivered to the line, and would be completed for P&O Cruises instead.
+The line would sell its original ship, Sunward, in 1973, being too small and inadequate for the modern cruise market.
 They would purchase the former Cunard Adventurer in 1977, refitting her with the trademark NCL funnels, and renamed Sunward II.